nixworks/public/news/2015/02/14/README.md

 ##### Australian Prime Minister
 ### [The Prime Minister of Australia Tony Abbott issues a last-minute plea for Bali Nine drug smugglers Andrew Chan and Myuran Sukumaran facing the death penalty in Indonesia. ](/news/2015/02/14/the-prime-minister-of-australia-tony-abbott-issues-a-last-minute-plea-for-bali-nine-drug-smugglers-andrew-chan-and-myuran-sukumaran-facing-t.md)
-_Context: Australian Prime Minister, sentenced to death, Myuran Sukumaran, Indonesia, Bali Nine, Andrew Chan, Tony Abbott_
+_Context: Myuran Sukumaran, Tony Abbott, Indonesia, Bali Nine, Andrew Chan, sentenced to death, Australian Prime Minister_

 ##### President of Chad
 ### [Former President of Chad Hissene Habre will stand trial in Senegal for alleged war crimes, torture and crimes against humanity. ](/news/2015/02/14/former-president-of-chad-hissa-ne-habra-c-will-stand-trial-in-senegal-for-alleged-war-crimes-torture-and-crimes-against-humanity.md)
-_Context: President of Chad, Hissene Habre, Senegal_
+_Context: Senegal, Hissene Habre, President of Chad_

 ##### Journalist
 ### [A motorcycle gunman shoots and kills a journalist in the Philippines who had been critical of local officials' alleged involvement in the illegal drug trade.
 The murder of the journalist is the 34th since the regime of Benigno Aquino III began in 2010. ](/news/2015/02/14/a-motorcycle-gunman-shoots-and-kills-a-journalist-in-the-philippines-who-had-been-critical-of-local-officials-alleged-involvement-in-the-il.md)
-_Context: his predecessor, journalist, Philippines_
+_Context: Philippines, journalist, his predecessor_

 ##### Royal Canadian Mounted Police
 ### [Canadian Police foil a planned Valentines Day massacre in Halifax, Nova Scotia. ](/news/2015/02/14/canadian-police-foil-a-planned-valentines-day-massacre-in-halifax-nova-scotia.md)